epe105/devsecops-workshop/README.md

 5. login as as opentlc-mgr
 6. create a $HOME/.docker/config.json  with permissions to activate
 7. run the scripts/quay-v3.0.4/provision-quay-v3.0.4.sh
-8. optional run the scripts/provision-mgmt.sh
+8. Upgrade the  following under vars/aws.example.yml
+9. optional run the scripts/provision-mgmt.sh -> There  is a dependency on  boto3 and botocore for the deploy-etherpad.yml that is called in the script.

 ### Individual Delete